vincentchachere/osticket-prereqs/README.md

 ### 1. ) Starting at the 'Home' screen in your Microsoft Azure Portal

-- Click: the 'Resource Groups' icon that's already on your home screen
+- Click: the `Resource Groups` icon that's already on your home screen

 - or..

-- Search: 'Resource Groups' and click that one (They do the same thing)
+- Search: `Resource Groups` and click that one (They do the same thing)

 <img width="1511" alt="isolated" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/d273a110-a34c-4707-8a06-058d12c11cc5"><br>